 Another example of bad customer service is a poor use of channels or lack of them.
 If you want to improve your first response time and serve your customers to the best of your abilities, you need an omnichannel communication platform.

-Whether your customer service team is contacted via phone, webchat, SMS, the FAQ section on your site, you need to be able to integrate these channels and switch between them.
+Whether your customer service team is contacted via a business phone system, webchat, SMS, the FAQ section on your site, you need to be able to integrate these channels and switch between them.

 Know your customers’ preferred channels and invest in them.
 Be present, reachable, and helpful on as many contact channels as possible.
 The best way to achieve this is to work with a professional cloud communication platform like VoiceSage.